 Actions:

 MARIS partners should fill in QA, QB and QC for data that are relevant for INTAROS.
-Then MARIS partners will participate in the analysis of the results
+Then MARIS partners will participate in the analysis of the results.

-Example of MARIS data should be registered in the INTAROS data catalogue and be made available for downloading by other INTAROS partners, using machine-to-machine interaction
+Example of MARIS data (meta-data) should be registered in the INTAROS data catalogue and be made available for downloading by other INTAROS partners, using machine-to-machine interaction, and vice-verse also for the MARIS project data portal.

-Discuss plans to develop digital services from the work in MARIS and INTAROS (connected to the joint Norway-China proposal submitted in September)
+Discuss plans to develop digital services from the work in MARIS and INTAROS (connected to the joint Norway-China proposal submitted in September).

-Make the model simulations from NERSC and MARIS available via the INTAROS data catalogue.
+Make the model simulations from NERSC and MARIS available via the INTAROS data catalogue and can be access by the interoperability way for the MARIS system.

-Organise skype meetings with the WP6.3 partners to follow-up the work progress
+Organize skype meetings with the WP6.3 partners to follow-up the work progress.

-Participate in a workshop on INTAROS and MARIS-HiMAC in Beijing 11-12 May 2020.
+Participate in a workshop on INTAROS-MARIS in HiMAC2020 organized in Beijing, from 11to 12 May 2020.